LihaoWang1991/Lihaowang1991.github.io/_posts/2019-01-20-Machine-Learning-on-Azure.md

 We now have the necessary packages and compute resources to train a model in the cloud.

 ## Machine learning model and data preparation
-In his project we will implement a ConvNet using TensorFlow to classify the hand sign images into 6 classes: numer 0 to number 5 (as the following picture).
+In his project we will implement a ConvNet using TensorFlow to classify the hand sign images into 6 classes: numer 0 to number 5.
+This was one of the programming assignments I have completed in Andrw Ng's course [Deep Learning](https://www.coursera.org/specializations/deep-learning).

 <img src="https://i.postimg.cc/437QtzfP/SIGNS.png" style="width:800px;">